mayer79/effectplots/README.md

 ### Partial dependence only

 The function `partial_dependence()` produces high-quality plots to study main effects.
-To visually see how important each feature is (regarding main effect strength), we switch on the option `share_y` and sort the plots by decreasing variance of the partial dependence function (exposure weighted).
+To visually see how important each feature is (regarding main effect strength), we activate the option `share_y` and sort the plots by decreasing variance of the partial dependence function (exposure weighted).

 ``` r
 library(marginalplot)